MolBIFFM/diana/README.md

 ---

-The specification of community detection in the protein-protein interaction network.
+Communities of the protein-protein interaction network can be detected by parameterized modularity maximization and iterative subdivision.

 ```json
 [